3 Days in Budapest: The Best Budapest Itinerary [2024]

 1.Tour the Hungarian Parliament

-Yes, absolutely, this is the most recognizable landmark of Budapest that you can’t miss!
-On the first day of our trip to Budapest, we decided to walk along the Danube River and visit the Hungarian Parliament.
-Ok, I admit it was a cold and windy winter day to walk on the Danube promenade.
-But being a UNESCO World Heritage Site and collecting some of the best Budapest sights, it is an area you don’t want to miss.
+This Budapest itinerary starts with the most recognizable landmark of Budapest that you can’t miss!
+On the first day of my trip to Budapest, I decided to walk along the Danube River and visit the Hungarian Parliament.
+I admit it was a cold and windy winter day to walk on the Danube promenade.
+But being a UNESCO World Heritage Site and collecting some of the best Budapest sights, it is an area you don’t want to miss even in winter.

-Reaching the Parliament, we were impressed.
+Reaching the Parliament, I was impressed.
 Its construction was planned for the 1000th anniversary of the country in 1896, but it was fully completed in 1904.
-But the waiting was worth it, and now this extravagant Neo-Gothic building is a true icon of the Hungarian capital being the third-largest parliament building in the world.
+But the waiting was worth it, and now this extravagant Neo-Gothic building is a true icon of the Hungarian capital and the third-largest parliament building in the world.

 Hungarian parliament view